-Memorandum

-Date: [mm/dd/yyyy]

-To: [Insert Grants Team Leader's Name]

-From: [Insert Grants Management Official's Name]

-Subject:Unilateral Termination and/or Unilateral Administrative Closeout Recipient Name: Award Number: Budget and Project Periods: [mm/dd/yyyy] through [mm/dd/yyyy]

-In accordance with Chapter 12 of the Department of Commerce Grants and Cooperative Agreements Manual (Award Closeout), the Grants Specialist assigned to this award has made reasonable efforts to obtain the outstanding information and documentation from the recipient.
-Based on these due diligence efforts, as documented in the official award file for this project this award is being unilaterally terminated and/or is being unilaterally closed out.

-The Finance/Accounting Office is being advised of this action, with a corresponding request that the undisbursed award funds in the total amount of \$ be deobligated from the award.
-[Additionally, an account receivable for the total disbursed award funds will be established in the amount of \$.]
+Memoi randum Date: [mm/dd/yyyy] To: [Insert Grants Team Leader's or Grants Officer's Name] From: [Insert Grants Management Official's Name] Subject ::Unilateral Termination and/or Unilateral Administrative Closeout Recipient Name: Award Number: Period of Performance: [mm/dd/yyyy] through [mm/dd/yyyy] (Award outstar docum rdance with Chapter 12 of the Department of Commerce Federal Financial Assistance Manual Closeout), the Grants Specialist assigned to this award has made reasonable efforts to obtain the adding information and documentation from the recipient.
+Based on these due diligence efforts, as ented in the official award file for this project this award is being unilaterally terminated and/or is inilaterally closed out. undisb nance/Accounting Office is being advised of this action, with a corresponding request that the sursed award funds in the total amount of \$ be deobligated from the award.
+[Additionally, bunt receivable for the total disbursed award funds will be established in the amount of \$] Grants Officer Date Attachr ment: Missing Data Report and Due Diligence Checklist

-Grants Officer

-Date

-Attachment: Missing Data Report and Due Diligence Checklist